Wheatbelt I - First Contact

 Fact, the underlying form of an object determines its aesthetic qualities.
 If the underlying form is not beautiful no amount of decoration can make it beautiful.

-Grain silos are not pretty, and rarely beautiful, but they are not ugly.
+Grain silos are not pretty, often beautiful, but they are never ugly.
 They are functional structures that were designed to be exactly what they are.
 They possess a monumental presence in a flat landscape and a functional and aesthetic purity.

 In the 1970s Bernd and Hilla Becher drew attention to the formal qualities of industrial structures in Europe, mainly Nordrhein-Westfalen, in their series BASIC FORMS OF INDUSTRIAL BUILDING.
 The Bechers images alerted us to the formal qualities of these structures, particularly when shown as grids of images.